 Our Dispensing and Supply Team has been monitoring the generic medicines affected by recent price hikes and has made clear the need for protection for pharmacies against these sudden price rises.
 Pharmacy teams should continue to report supply issues to PSNC via the usual reporting forms.

 More information can be found on the Supply of medicines page.

 Other practical issues

 Discussions are also ongoing on a wide range of practical issues including adding locum codes to Smartcards; supplies of OTC medicines; COVID-19 testing for healthcare staff; supply of posters and other display materials for contractors; communications; personal protective equipment for pharmacy staff; PNAs; opening hours; and periods of treatment.

 Additional support is being provided for LPCs to help them in their key role in coordinating local efforts to the COVID-19 response.

 Richard Brown, CEO of Avon LPC, has joined the PSNC team on a part-time basis.
 His focus is on the excellent support that LPCs are currently providing and what more we can help them to give to contractors.
 He is working closely with PSNC’s policy team to work up solutions for the sector, looking particularly at the operational side of things.
 Richard has a wealth of experience in community pharmacy, including supporting businesses to operate as efficiently as possible and work throughout the Swine Flu pandemic.

-Richard has launched a COVID-19 Rapid Action Team comprising an LPC Chief Officer to represent every region of England.
-The group will meet twice a week to capture queries / feedback / questions from the field plus gather great ideas about how community pharmacy teams are dealing with the pandemic.
+Richard launched a COVID-19 Rapid Action Team comprising an LPC Chief Officer to represent every region of England.
+This group met regularly during the peak of the pandemic to capture queries / feedback / questions from the field plus gather great ideas about how community pharmacy teams were dealing with the pandemic.